 - In the early 2000’s, official resource lists for English/language arts were removed.
 As a consequence, in many districts with middle and secondary schools, we now encounter teachers in earlier grades using texts that used to be taught in later grades.
 In these cases, the costs of rebuilding secondary-level resources and units have been quite substantial.
 In my experience, this free-for-all has caused a great deal of confusion and ill-will, and damaged inter-school cooperation.
 [This lack of resource articulation will also negatively impact the implementation of aboriginal content, in my opinion.]

 - After a number of iterations, the latest secondary curricula for English Language Arts has reached a new low.
-The five new Grade 10 courses, predicated on an unsupported belief in expanded choice, offer little help to practising teachers.
+For example, the five new Grade 10 courses, predicated on an unsupported belief in expanded choice, offer little help to practising teachers.
 The curriculum document for each of the five new courses is seven or eight pages long.
 Only the first page is unique in each document; as you can see above for New Media 10, only a few vague platitudes and suggestions are offered.
 After that, the rest of the documents are almost identical to each other: six to seven pages each of boilerplate language arts edu-jargon that will be of little use to classroom teachers who need to build the courses… for tomorrow morning.
 In other words, BC secondary English teachers will now need to build courses from nothing (particularly New Media and Spoken Language) or – assuming they are experienced teachers with access to them – from the pieces of the old curriculum (like in Composition, Literary Studies and Creative Writing).
 Oh, and do the new courses come with curated and articulated lists of recommended resources?
 So far, nope, nothing, zilch and nada, though some enterprising publishing companies are trying to fill the void with de facto corporate substitutes.
 The ministry’s “curriculum” above is, in a word, preposterous.

 In brief, we can’t keep going down the path we’ve been taking for decades here in B.C.
 If we’re truly concerned with teacher burnout, we need to address the need for a rich, properly articulated and fully resourced curriculum.
 Throwing teachers to the wolves is not respecting teacher autonomy; it is, in fact, profoundly disparaging to educators who should spend more time with their students and less time re-creating what has already been created.
 Put another way, teachers should survive and thrive with the help of curriculum, not in spite of curriculum.